10 Things These Women Who Escaped Abusive Relationships Want You to Know

 Recovery can be a long and painful road

 Isolation and loss of control are just two signs of an emotionally abusive partner.
 Many signs are silent and the journey to discovering them is hard.
 Survivor and domestic violence advocate Melissa Sachs says, “It took me almost five years to get out of my own head, my own pain, to finally see, to actually believe what I was seeing, to accept what I knew to be true, and even more time after that to leave for good.
+Here’s some clarity on recognizing gaslighting and what to do about it.

 Babcock told Reader’s Digest, “Targets of abuse don’t necessarily start with low self-esteem, but they go through an incremental brainwashing process in the relationship in which they become accustomed to accepting more and more damaging behavior from the partner.
 Living in these conditions over time has emotional and medical repercussions that take years to sort out once the target is out of the relationship.
 The process of personal rebuilding is a long one, complicated by the fact that most targets don’t leave until they absolutely have to, meaning they are as emotionally exhausted as they could possibly be at a time when they have to take on the massive project of rebuilding their lives, quite possibly while fearing for their continued safety.”